Possible Prehistory of Constellations

 The Almagest star catalogue provides the positions of stars in ecliptic coordinates (longitude and latitude on the celestial sphere) because Ptolemy realised that precession shifts only the longitude systematically and does not change latitudes at all.
 With a known precession constant (given in the catalogue and iteratively made more accurate in subsequent centuries), star positions from the Almagest could still be used a few centuries later with adjustments from simple mental arithmetic.
 The error in the coordinates due to an inaccurate precession constant became significant only after a millennium, while the visual appearance of the constellations never changed.
 Images separated by a millennium show how the Almagest remained relevant for many centuries.Arabic, Jewish and Christian astronomers used the Almagest star catalogue.
 In two big waves of translations of Greek scientific books into Arabic, scholars in Damascus and Baghdad preserved much of the ancient heritage for later availability.
 In the 8th century CE, the Abbasid caliphs in even founded the Bayt al-Ḥikmah (House of Wisdom) in Baghdad for this gigantic enterprise and employed scholars of all religious and cultural background in order to obtain the best possible results.
 In this Golden Islamic Age, Arab astronomers not only commented on the historical star catalogue but also improved it – as well as many further aspects of astronomy, e.g. the concepts for explanations of the Milky Way (al-Haytham), the instruments for measuring positions of stars (al-Farghānī) and planet theories (at-Tusi).
 The Persian astronomer Abd al-Rahman al-Sufi in 964 CE published his Book of Fixed Stars with some of the brightness estimates (magnitudes) corrected with regard to the Almagest (Hafez 2010). as-Sufi’s book is also the only modern source for indigenous Arabic star names because in some cases, he added these to Ptolemy’s descriptions of the positions of the fixed stars within the Greek constellations.

 In the 15th century, the Timurid sultan Ulugh Beg built an exceptionally large observatory in Samarkand and improved 27 of the positions of stars in the Almagest (Verbunt and van Gent 2012).
 Between the 16th and 17th centuries CE, European astronomers started to systematically re-observe star positions and added stars farther south during their exploratory voyages.
 With more stars known, celestial cartographers added new constellations to the 48 previously described in Ptolemy’s Almagest (Ridpath, 1988; Hoffmann, 2021).
 The Dutch navigators and cartographers, Frederick de Houtman and Pieter Dirksz Keyser, acted on behalf of the Flemish mapmaker, Petrus Plancius.
 They were commissioned to precisely measure stars in the southern sky during their first East India expedition (1594-1596), which took them around South Africa to Madagascar and Indonesia.
 They expanded the classical constellations Argo and Eridanus further south as they used the (Southern) Cross and the chain of stars south of Eridanus to find the south pole of the sky.
 Later, they cut the southernmost part of the longer Eridanus and named it Hydrus (Hyi).
-To avoid confusion with the asterism of the False Cross, they (1) attached the stars of this asterism to Argo, thereby enlarging the ship, and (2) invented the Fly (Mus) and the Southern Triangle (TrA) next to the actual (Southern) Cross
+To avoid confusion with the asterism of the False Cross, they (1) attached the stars of this asterism to Argo, thereby enlarging the ship, and (2) invented the Fly (Mus) and the Southern Triangle (TrA) next to the actual (Southern) Cross.

 They additionally invented new constellations and named them after the spectacular nature they observed, for example Flying Fish (Volans) hunted by Dolphinfish (Dorado).
 After these first additions, European astronomers and cartographers competed to invent new constellations.
 Some gaps between constellations of the northern hemisphere were closed with the invented constellations of the Polish-born German couple of astronomers Jan and Elżbieta Heweliusz and some English monarchists in the 17th century.
 In the 18th century, the French astronomer Nicolas-Louis de Lacaille filled in gaps in the south.
-Figure 2 below outlines the origins of these Western constellations.
+Figure 2 below outlines the origins of these modern constellations.

 Blue: Greek — Cet, Peg, Cas, And, Cep, Cyg, Her, Ser, Dra, UMa, UMi, Crt, Cen, CrA, Ara, Arg, CMa, CMi, Aur, Eri and Tri.
 Com was invented in Greek-controlled Egypt.